-Vision of the Holy Grail tapestry, left
+Vision of the Holy Grail tapestry – Only 2 left!

 Vision of the Holy Grail tapestry, left.
-This is a detail of the first

-	of the six Holy Grail tapestries designed by Sir Edward Burne-Jones in

-	1890 and woven by Morris & Co at Merton Abbey for display at Stanmore

-	Hall, Middlesex.
-William Morris designed the heraldry and John Henry

-	Dearle the backgrounds, leaving Burne-Jones to complete the figures in

-	his peerless style.
-These were also called the San Graal tapestries and

-	here we see the left portion prior to the attainment of the knights
+This is a detail of the first of the six Holy Grail tapestries designed by Sir Edward Burne-Jones in 1890 and woven by Morris & Co at Merton Abbey for display at Stanmore Hall, Middlesex.
+William Morris designed the heraldry and John Henry Dearle the backgrounds, leaving Burne-Jones to complete the figures in his peerless style.
+These were also called the San Graal tapestries and here we see the left portion prior to the attainment of the knights quest.

-	quest.
 It is in the Birmingham City Museum.
-This first in the series is

-	called The Attainment tapestry sometimes referred to as The Achievement
+This first in the series is called The Attainment tapestry sometimes referred to as The Achievement tapestry.

-	tapestry.

-	This Sans Graal tapestry wall-hanging is finely woven in France in rayon

-	and acrylic and is lined, with a rod pocket for easy hanging.
-The
+This Sans Graal tapestry wall-hanging is finely woven in France in rayon and acrylic and is lined, with a rod pocket for easy hanging.

-	largest size is non-returnable.

-	The Vision of the Holy Grail tapestry, left is available in two sizes.
+The Vision of the Holy Grail tapestry.

 To order this Burne-Jones tapestry: use the drop-down arrow in the top right to select the quantity and click on the button to enter the securely encrypted shopping cart.
 You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.